OBJECTIVE

 PROCEDURE

-Roast the squashes whole the night before, bring in cold or at room temperature and set up a table for tasting, or 4 desk stations.
-Set up a description (or a seed story) about each variety at the corresponding station
+Roast the squashes whole before class, bring in cold or at room temperature and set up a table for tasting, or at 4 desk stations.
+Set up a description each variety at the corresponding station

 - Can you imagine a time with no grocery stores?
 How would you survive?